Ringa Tohu Papa

 Pay for roadmarkers varies depending on experience, responsibility, and where they work.
 Pay rates may increase as they gain qualifications, heavy vehicle licences and dangerous goods endorsements, and first aid certificates.

-- Roadmarker assistants usually earn $18 to $20 an hour.
+- Roadmarker assistants usually earn between minimum wage and $21 an hour.

 Source: New Zealand Roadmarkers Federation, 2018.